Cleaning Business Supplies List: Essentials for Residential & Commercial Jobs

 As a professional cleaner, you’ll need solutions to tackle tough messes, sanitize surfaces, and meet hygiene standards.
 Degreasers, disinfectants, and glass or bathroom sprays often handle jobs when soap and water won’t cut it.

-Because cleaning chemicals can be strong, always read labels, store products safely, and wear protective gear.
+Because cleaning chemicals can be harmful if they aren’t used properly, always read labels, store products safely, and wear protective gear.
 Whether you’re working for yourself or with a team, always follow OSHA’s chemical cleaning tips to keep everyone safe.

 18. Multipurpose cleaner